News

 2009 Vesak Celebration

-The Buddhist Council of Northern California (BCNC) will hosts the annual Vesak Celebration on Saturday, […]
+The Buddhist Council of Northern California (BCNC) will hosts the annual Vesak Celebration on Saturday, May 30, 2009 from 3:00 to 6:00 pm at the Berkeley Buddhist Monastery.
+The theme of this year’s gathering will be “Steps Along the Way” […]

 Buddhism without Borders: Contemporary Developments in Buddhism in the West